We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

 While smokeless fire pits are not truly smokeless, the lack of smoke and odor gives them an advantage over traditional fire pits.
 We burned wood and pellets to test the Peak, noticing that it burned cleaner and cleaner as the fire grew.
 It produced more heat than most smokeless fire pits we tested, and the wide mouth of the firebox let us add fuel comfortably.
 Its two-piece design includes an ash collector, which nests with the firebox for storage.

 Made of heavy-duty steel and coated with high-grade, heat-resistant paint, it can withstand temperatures of 1,200°F. The grate contains extra welds to facilitate flexing that occurs at such temperatures.
 The Peak comes with a storage and carrying bag.
 You could also use it with a swing-away grill to cook burgers or hot dogs.
-Finally, if you're a big football fan, you can purchase a pit with the logo of one of eight NFL teams and become the MVP of your tailgate.
+Finally, if you're a big football fan, you can purchase a pit with the logo of one of eight NFL teams.

 Pros